 Granulosa cell tumors may secrete estrogen, resulting in unusual vaginal bleeding at the time of diagnosis.
 Other types are Sertoli-Leydig cell tumors and steroid cell tumors.

 Fallopian tube cancer.
 This cancer was once thought to be rare, but we now know that most cancers previously labeled “ovarian cancer” actually begin in a fallopian tube.
 Most cancers arising in the fallopian tube begin in the outer end of the tube, near the fimbria, which is where the opening of the tube is located and where eggs released from the ovary must enter in order to be fertilized.
 Virtually all of these are serous cancers, and most are HGSC, although in rare cases, other types of cancer can start in the fallopian tube.

 If you would like more of an introduction, explore these related items.
 Please note that these links will take you to other sections on Cancer.Net:

-ASCO Answers Fact Sheet: Read a 1-page fact sheet on ovarian/fallopian tube cancer that offers an introduction to this type of cancer.
-This fact sheet is available as a PDF so it is easy to print out.
+ASCO Answers Fact Sheet: Read a 1-page fact sheet on ovarian/fallopian tube cancer that offers an introduction.
+This free fact sheet is available as a PDF so it is easy to print out.

 The next section in this guide is Statistics.
-It helps explain the number of women who are diagnosed with these diseases and their survival rates.
-You may use the menu to choose a different section to read in this guide.
+It helps explain the number of women who are diagnosed with ovarian, fallopian tube, and peritoneal cancer and the general survival rates.
+Use the menu to choose a different section to read in this guide.